PDLT-University-of-York/test-split-site/docs/training/workshops-resources/index.md

 ### On-demand resources

-We also offer on-demand online resources for each workshop that you can access at any time.
+We also offer on-demand online resources for each workshop and in additional areas which you can access at any time.

 You may find these useful if you: